justinl-y/inhabitent/themes/inhabitent/README.md

 ##Personal Learnings

-This project allowed me to explore the use of WordPress to create a content managment system website with a user accessible back end UI.
-Required functionality necessitated investigation and use of the WordPress template hiratchy for appropriate archive and other page types.
+This project allowed me to explore the use of WordPress to create a content management system website with a user accessible back end UI.
+Required functionality necessitated investigation and use of the WordPress template hierarchy for appropriate archive and other page types.

 Use was made of plugins for third party functionality as well as development of custom widgets and post types for various data components.

 This project made heavy use of CSS and SASS for presentational styling.
-The design specificaton required particular attention to be made to flexbox for positioning.
+The design specification required particular attention to be made to flexbox for positioning.

 GULP was used to add developer functionality for task automation in the creation of minified JS and CSS files.